NC22/webMCR-SkinPoser/README.md

 Installation

-Copy files from 'upload' dir to webMCR folder
+- Copy files from 'upload' dir to webMCR folder

-Go to the page www.your_site.com/?mode=skinposer
+- Go to the page www.your_site.com/?mode=skinposer

+Update to new version

+- Delete 'sp_skins' option from $bd_names in file config.php